spotinst/help/src/docs/spark-connect/interactive/README.md

 #### Ocean Spark JDBC driver

-Use the Ofas JDBC driver with database tool or in your code project.
+Use the Ocean Spark JDBC driver with database tool or in your code project.
 The driver available at the following maven coordinates

 ```
 com.netapp.spark:ofas-jdbc:1.2.0